ballerina-guides/integration-tutorials/send-emails-from-a-service/README.md

             Payment Status: ${payment.status}`;
     ```

-- If the email is sent successfully, the response will be an "Accepted" response.
+- If the email is sent successfully, the response will be a "Created" response.
 If the email sending process resulted in an error, an "InternalServerError" response will be returned.

     ```ballerina
     email:Error? sendMessage = smtpClient->sendMessage({